jsgohan/cain-note/plan17.md

 Mars  腾讯移动Web前端知识库
 fetch  A window.fetch JavaScript polyfill. localForage  Offline storage, improved.
-Wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API.
+Wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API. hypernova  A service for server-side rendering your JavaScript views jsoup  jsoup: Java HTML Parser, with best of DOM, CSS, and jquery passport  Simple, unobtrusive authentication for Node.js.
 ```

 ## 2017-2018前端